 Tip: Cover your bases.
 Put high-margin dishes at the top left, top right, and center of your menu.

 The menu at Alimentari & Vineria Il Buco, in New York City does just that and places profitable items in all three of these areas.

 2. Use White Space Well

 The human eye hates clutter.
 Studies show that good of white space improves reader comprehension by up to 30%.
-If you want your menu items and descriptions to shine, plan to incorporate a solid amount of white space into your menu design.
+If you want your menu items and descriptions to shine, plan to incorporate a solid amount of white space into your food menu design.

 Tip: Leave some negative space to improve aesthetics and ensure the guest isn’t overwhelmed.

 Audrey at the Hammer, in LA, does a great job with this.
-They highlight their name in a creative way — across all four corners of the menu — and the white space around each section helps the reader process the information and choose their perfect dish.
+They highlight their name in a creative way — across all four corners of the restaurant menu — and the white space around each section helps the reader process the information and choose their perfect dish.